bramtayl/Justly/README.md

 The song starts with a key of frequency 220Hz, that is, A3.

-In the first chord, Justly sets the default instrument to Grand Piano.
 The key does not change in the first chord.

 After 1 beat, the key changes: Justly divides the key by 3/2, so the key goes down by a fifth.
 Now, the key is close to D4.